-^{(1) 26,667} shares of restricted stock vest in two remaining installments, commencing on December 19, 2018, and 15,000 shares of restricted stock vest in full on August 25, 2019.

-^{(2) 2,000} shares of restricted stock vest in three equal installments, commencing on November 8, 2020.

-^{(3) 1,667} shares of restricted stock vest in two remaining installments, commencing on March 3, 2019; 5,000 shares of restricted stock vest in three equal installments, commencing on September 21, 2018; and 5,000 shares of restricted stock vest in three equal installments, commencing on August 25, 2019.
+- 13,334 shares of restricted stock vest in one remaining installment on December 19, 2019; 15,000 shares of restricted stock vested in full on August 25, 2019; and 15,000 shares of restricted stock vest in three remaining installments, commencing on August 14, 2021. - (2) 6,666 shares of restricted stock vest in one remaining installment on August 21, 2019; 13,333 shares of restricted stock vest in two remaining installments, commencing on September 21, 2019; 25,000 shares of restricted stock vest in three equal installments, commencing on August 25, 2019; and 10,000 shares of restricted stock vest in three equal installments, commencing on August 14, 2021.

-- (4) 13,333 shares of restricted stock vest in two remaining installments, commencing on August 21, 2018; 20,000 shares of restricted stock vest in three equal installments, commencing on September 21, 2018; and 25,000 shares of restricted stock vest in three equal installments, commencing on August 25, 2019. - (5) 3,333 shares of restricted stock vest in two remaining installments, commencing on August 21, 2018; 5,000 shares of restricted stock vest in three equal installments, commencing on September 21, 2018; and 10,000 shares of restricted stock vest in three equal installments, commencing on August 25, 2019 - (6) Market value is based on the closing price of the company's common stock on June 30, 2018 of \$21.80 per share. - (7) In August 2016, Mr. Wayne was granted 50,000 performance shares, subject to performance-based vesting over a three-year performance period, which are described previously in the section titled "Equity-Based Long-Term Incentive."
-Following fiscal 2018, 20,000 shares of restricted stock vested upon satisfaction of the applicable performance-based criteria and 30,000 shares have not vested.
+- (3) 1,667 shares of restricted stock vest in one remaining installment on August 21, 2019; 3,334 shares of restricted stock vest in two remaining installments, commencing on September 21, 2019; 10,000 shares of restricted stock vest in three equal installments, commencing on August 25, 2019; and 5,500 shares of restricted stock vest in three equal installments, commencing on August 14, 2021. - (4) Market value is based on the closing price of the Bank's common stock on June 30, 2019 of \$27.58 per share. - (5) In August 2016, Mr. Wayne was granted 50,000 performance shares, subject to performance-based vesting over a three-year performance period, which are described previously in the section titled "Equity-Based Long-Term Incentives."
+Following fiscal 2019, 30,000 shares of restricted stock vested upon satisfaction of the applicable performance-based criteria, as well the modification of the award in July 2019 as a result of the corporate reorganization, which was approved by the Compensation Committee.
+In August 2018, Mr. Wayne was granted 15,000 performance shares, subject to performance-based vesting over a three-year performance period, which are described previously in the section titled "Equity-Based Long-Term Incentives."
+Following fiscal 2019, 3,000 shares of restricted stock vested upon satisfaction of the applicable performance period, which are described previously in the section titled "Equity-Based Long-Term Incentives."
+Following fiscal 2019, 3,000 shares of restricted stock vested upon satisfaction of the applicable performance-based criteria. - (6) In August 2018, Mr. Dignan was granted 10,000 performance shares, subject to performance-based vesting over a three-year performance period, which are described previously in the section titled "Equity-Based Long-Term Incentives."
+Following fiscal 2019, 2,000 shares of restricted stock vested upon satisfaction of the applicable performance-based criteria.